-Configure-to-Order is a business process that allows customers to configure the features and options of products or services to their specific needs.
+Configure-to-order is a business process that allows customers to configure the features and options of products or services to their specific needs.

 That can be done through an online interface, talking to a customer representative, or both.

-Configuring Products and services gives customers more control over their purchases and results in higher satisfaction.
+Configuring products and services gives customers more control over their purchases and results in higher satisfaction.

 This blog post will discuss its definition, process, benefits, disadvantages, and examples.